kenschenke/Pascal65/docs/docs/libraries/objfile.md

 As mentioned previously, an object file consists of a jump table at the beginning immediately following the load address.
 The jump table is used to call functions and procedures in the library.
-Just like the Commodore Kernal, each jump table entry is three bytes: a JMP instruction, followed by the internal address within the library for the routine's entry point.
+Just like the Commodore KERNAL, each jump table entry is three bytes: a JMP instruction, followed by the internal address within the library for the routine's entry point.
 The table is also used for public variables declared in the library's interface.
 Each public variable takes